Mechanical Engineering Educational Objectives

 - Continually evaluate their professional actions in light of their personal and professional ethics.

 - Apply the principles of sustainable engineering in their professional careers.

 At graduation, students of the BSE Mechanical Engineering program at the University of Massachusetts at Lowell should:

-- Be able to apply the principles of advanced engineering math, physics, and chemistry to the solution of problems in engineering science.
-These problems should be in the fields of mechanics, fluid flow, heat transfer, materials engineering, and vibrations.
+- Be able to apply the principles of advanced engineering math and science to the solution of problems in engineering.

-- Be able to design, build, and test a system, component, or process to meet specified requirements.
+- Be able to design, build, and test a system, component, or process to meet required needs.

-- Be able to seamlessly integrate the use of computers into engineering projects.
-This must include 3D computer aided design, spreadsheets, and a programming language.
+- Be able to integrate the use of modern computer-based engineering tools into engineering practice.

 - Understand the need to assess the impact of engineering designs on society.
 This should include factors such as economics, ergonomics, the environment, and sustainability.